Jhasim9904/SplitCircle/README.md

 ## ✅ **Note on Data Persistence**

-This project uses a simple **shared JSON file** for demonstration — this keeps the MCP concept clear and easy to understand.
+This project uses a simple **separate JSON files for each user based on their User ID's entered in the Sidebar** — this keeps the MCP concept clear and easy to understand.
-For production, each user’s data would be stored separately in a proper database (e.g., SQLite, Firebase) to avoid shared data and provide user isolation.
+For production, each user’s data would be stored separately in a proper database (e.g., SQLite, Firebase) to provide user isolation and efficient query.

 ---